 - Permanente Medical Groups.

-Kaiser Permanente offers both individual and family insurance plans, all of which offer some sort of coverage for substance abuse treatment.
+Kaiser Permanente offers individual and family insurance plans, both of which offer some sort of coverage for substance abuse treatment.

 Does Kaiser Permanente Cover Rehab?

 All Kaiser Permanente health insurance plans cover some portion of rehab.
-The Affordable Care Act ensures that all private insurance plans cover substance abuse treatment to the same degree that they cover other medical issues, so you can expect mostly equivalent levels of coverage for both.
+The Affordable Care Act ensures that all private insurance plans cover substance abuse treatment to the same degree that they cover other medical issues, so you can expect equal levels of coverage for both.

 This means that if your insurance plan covers 80% of your medical costs, it will pay 80% of your rehab costs.
 You will be expected to pay the remaining 20% out-of-pocket.